-The PMM projects prices of petroleum products, crude oil and product import activity, and domestic refinery operations (including fuel consumption), subject to the demand for petroleum products, the availability and price of imported petroleum, and the domestic production of crude oil, natural gas liquids, and alcohol and biodiesel fuels.
+The PMM projects prices of petroleum products, crude oil and product import activity, and domestic refinery operations (including fuel consumption), subject to the demand for petroleum products, the availability and price of imported petroleum, and the domestic production of crude oil, natural gas liquids, and alcohol and biofuels such as ethanol and biodiesel.
 The module represents refining activities in the five Petroleum Administration for Defense Districts (PADDs).
-It explicitly models the requirements of CAAA90 and the costs of automotive fuels, such as conventional and reformulated gasoline, and includes biofuels production for blending in gasoline and diesel.
+It explicitly models the requirements of EISA2007 and CAAA90 and the costs of automotive fuels, such as conventional and reformulated gasoline, and includes biofuels production for blending in gasoline and diesel.

-AEO2007 represents the nationwide phase-in of gasoline with an average annual sulfur content of 30 ppm between 2005 and 2007, regulations that limit the sulfur content of highway diesel fuel to 15 ppm starting in mid-2006 and of all non-road and locomotive/marine diesel to 15 ppm by mid-2012, and the renewable fuels standard of 7.5 billion gallons by 2012.
+AEO2008 represents regulations that limit the sulfur content of all non-road and locomotive/marine diesel to 15 parts per million (ppm) by mid-2012.
+The module also represents the renewable fuels standard (RFS) in EISA2007 that requires 36 billion gallons per year of biofuels by 2022, with corn ethanol limited to 15 billion gallons per year.
 Demand growth and regulatory changes necessitate capacity expansion for refinery processing units.
-For those investments, a financing ratio of 60 percent equity and 40 percent debt is assumed, with a hurdle rate and an after-tax return on investment of about 9 percent.
 End-use prices are based on the marginal costs of production, plus markups representing product marketing and distribution costs and State and Federal taxes.
 Refinery capacity expansion at existing sites is permitted in all five refining regions modeled.
-AEO2007 accounts for the phasing out of methyl tertiary butyl ether (MTBE) as a result of decisions made by the petroleum industry to discontinue MTBE blending with gasoline.

 Fuel ethanol and biodiesel are included in the PMM, because they are commonly blended into petroleum products.
 The module allows ethanol blending into gasoline at 10 percent by volume or less, as well as E85, a blend of up to 85 percent ethanol by volume.
-Both soybean oil biodiesel and yellow grease biodiesel are assumed to be blended into highway diesel.
+Biodiesel (from soybean oil, yellow grease, or other feedstock) is assumed to be blended into highway diesel.